Dubai Real Estate

 What Ejari is and why it is mandatory

-Ejari – Arabic for “my rent” – is the Dubai Land Department platform that records tenancy contracts in a single official register.
+Ejari is Arabic for “my rent”.
+It is the Dubai Land Department platform recording tenancy contracts in one official register.
 Registering converts a private agreement between you and your landlord into a lease the government recognises.
 That recognition is what lets you rely on the contract for everything official: utilities, visas, licensing and the rent-dispute system.
 In Dubai, registering your lease on Ejari is a requirement, not an option.

 When you will need your Ejari